 5. Quality ahead of quantity

-if there is one networking style that winds me up, it is the “Headless Chicken” – Say hello to as many people as possible, tell them what you do, swap cards then move on – We have all met them!
+If there is one networking style that winds me up, it is the “Hit and Run” networker – Say hello to as many people as possible, tell them what you do, swap cards then move on – We have all met them!
 Can you honestly say you like their approach to you?
 Perhaps not.

 A classic example occurred recently; I was having an interesting conversation with a co-networker when a third person approached us and stated: